namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Wow I think I just spent an hour and a half trying to understand those 2-3 pages about ACOs and MAs!

+## SNF Reimbursement
+p87 oh Skilled Nursing Facilities, post acute care facilities.
+You go here hmm, only if three nights in a hospital and go for physical or occupational therapy.

+Reimbursement, daily rate, average $434.95

+Long term nursing home per diem: not Medicare but Medicaid. $200

+..

+## Big Business ROI
+p88
+hmm return on investment , if you are attempting to do M&A merger acquisition or middleman types of businesses.

+better for pharmacy companies, 18% , not as good for others, drug wholesalers 15% pharmacy benefits managers PBM 12% health insurance plans 12% pharma companies 11% device/tech 10% hospitals in network 7% independent hospital 4.5%

+==>
+from https:/ www2.deloitte.com/content/dam/Deloitte/ec/Documents/life-sciences-health-care/DI Investment-view-of-health-care-market.pdf

+Economy of scale?

+2018: turning point year, more physicians work for someone as opposed to private practice.! wow

+p89
+oh wow and hospitals merge into networks.
+1990: 65% of regions , very low hospital competition
+2016: 90% !!!

+Monopolizing?